 There is no strict limit on the number of foreign workers a workplace or company may have.
 However, there are required minimums as to the number of Saudi employees that a company must have in relation to the number of foreign workers hired.
+Therefore, the employee.
+The Hijri calendar year is approximately 11 days shorter than the Gregorian calendar year.
+In most cases, and as a matter of practice, employers and employees use the Gregorian calendar.
+This should be made clear in the employment contract.

-Therefore, the more foreign employees that are hired, the more Saudis must also be hired.
+more foreign employees that are hired, the more Saudis must also be hired.
 Failure to hire the required percentage of Saudi nationals under the Saudisation policy may result in fines, non-renewal of residency permits and non-issuance of future employment visas.